Evaluate expr under the environment env.

 In Gauche, env is just a

-R5RS and R7RS provides a portable way to obtain environment specifiers.
+R5RS and R7RS provide a portable way to obtain environment.
 R5RS way is described below.
 R7RS way is described in R7RS eval.

 Returns an environment specifier which can be used as the second